Joey Votto Player Props: Reds vs. Dodgers

 Joey Votto At The Plate

-- Votto has three doubles, eight home runs and 12 walks while batting .188.
+- Votto is batting .184 with three doubles, eight home runs and 14 walks.

-- Votto has picked up a hit in 12 of 30 games this season, with multiple hits six times.

-- Looking at the 30 games he has played this year, he's hit a long ball in seven of them (23.3%), and in 6.8% of his trips to the dish.
+- In 22.6% of his games this season, he has hit a home run, and 6.6% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.